rsaarelm/tt/README.md

     x 2017-03-01 GOAL weight -0.2 kg
     x 2017-04-02 weight = 76.5 kg

-(If you regularly sort the files in your done file, you probably only want to have one absolute datapoint per day.
-Sorting will not preserve the order of the datapoints entered during the same day.)
+If you have multiple absolute datapoints for the same day in your file, you need to make sure sorting the lines of the file won't rearrange their order.
+A simple way to ensure this is to add times of the day to the datapoints:

+    x 2017-03-02 08:00 falling-goal = 7
+    x 2017-03-02 10:00 falling-goal = 6

 If you want to give up on a goal, use the DROP GOAL directive.